freeletics/khonshu/docs/codegen/get-started.md

 key for the lookup.
 It is expected that the app will provide it through its `Application` class or an `Activity`.

-For convenience purposes the generated component will make a `SavedStateHandle` available which can be injected to classes like the state machine to save state.
+For convenience purposes the generated component will make the `Bundle` with arguments and a `SavedStateHandle` available which can be injected to classes like the state machine to save state.
+When injecting either of them the `@ForScope(ExampleScope::class)` qualifier needs to be used.

 ## Example